 The PSP exam consists of 125 scored multiple-choice questions and may also contain 15 randomly distributed pre-test (unscored) questions for a total of up to 140 questions.
 The 2.5 hours allowed takes into consideration review of pre-test items.

 The exam covers tasks, knowledge, and skills in three broad domains that have been identified by PSPs as the major areas involved in physical security management.

-- Be employed full-time in a security-related organization
+Have been employed full-time in a security-related role

 *Definitions for these terms can be found in the Certification Handbook.

 - Emerging Market 2: $645

 We encourage candidates to refer to the below reference materials as you prepare for the PSP certification exam.
 Our item writers and reviewers use these same materials to reference the correct answers on our exams.
 Remember: the ASIS exams are experienced-based; therefore, you will need to apply your own experience to help you answer the questions correctly.
 Please don’t attempt to memorize these reference sets.

 ASIS offers certification review courses to help you study for your exam:

 The PSP Study Guide provides an overview of physical security, plus an outline of the recommended reference material.

 Flash Cards are a simple, yet comprehensive tool to help you identify key terms, understand critical concepts, and recall facts.
 Available in print or digital.